SachiraChin/bitsnorbytes/src/content/2020/08/gatsby-site-with-azure-application-insights.md

 ## Conclusion

 Throughout the process of converting my site to `Gatsby` was a big learning experience for me.
 I learned a lot about `Gatsby`, about GitHub Actions, Azure WebSites with LetsEncrypt encryption, and finally, integration to Azure Application Insights to static web sites.
-For the last one though, I'm still not sure if this is an issue with how I setup the site or an issue with how `Gatsby` build applications.
+Though I had few troubles with Azure Application Insights initially, the workaround I mentioned here keep my site up and running at the time, then quick solution from [kryalama](https://github.com/kryalama) allowed me to use the tooling as it meant to be. ~~For the last one though, I'm still not sure if this is an issue with how I setup the site or an issue with how `Gatsby` build applications.
 Either way, I have a working fix which allows me to continue using Application Insights in my site.
-I call it a win. 😊
+I call it a win. 😊~~ With that, my adventure with setting up the Gatsby site ended with remarkable results. 😁😁

 Hope you learned something through this experience of mine.
 Cheers!